DIFFER (Dutch Institute for Fundamental Energy Research)

 DIFFER is part of the international collaboration between scientists and industry working on nuclear fusion: a clean, safe and sustainable energy source.
 The aim is to use the driving force of the sun (the fusing of light atomic nuclei) as an energy source on earth.

 DIFFER focuses on two crucial elements within fusion research:

-- developing theoretical models, measuring instruments and advanced control systems to manage turbulence in the fusion plasma in the ITER test reactor, and
+- Developing theoretical models, measuring instruments and advanced control systems to manage turbulence in the fusion plasma in the ITER test reactor